shawenyao/jekyll-now/_posts/2020-04-09-Where-is-My-Island.md

 The rest is straightforward but definitely not trivial.
 While my in-game character was enjoying his time on the swing, I ended up doing all the heavy lifting myself -
 * capture the gameplay footage every two minutes or so around noon
-* calculate the length of the shadow
+* calculate the height of and an object the the minimal length of its shadow (a street lamp suits perfectly for this exercise)
-* find the minimum
 * derive the solar elevation angle $h$.

 <div align="center">